acupuncture is a powerful and healing form of medicine that is life changing

 When individuals cry tears of gratitude and happiness because of what acupuncture has done for them, I know that I am practicing a powerful and healing form of medicine that is life changing.

 I am a NCCAOM® Board Certified Diplomat of Acupuncture.
-Licensed in the state of Washington.
+Licensed in the states of Washington and Colorado.